stiatragul/maba.org.au/content/grants/donate/index.md

 # Donate to Grants

-## Donate to the MABA Biodiversity Fund
+## How to donate to the MABA Biodiversity Fund

 Information about donating to MABA goes here.

-## Donate to the Australian Lepidoptera Research Endowment
+## How to donate to the Australian Lepidoptera Research Endowment

 Information about donating to ALRE goes here